The Life and Art of a Holyoke Treasure

 Urgent News: our Gmail has been hacked from an IP address originating from the Umass Campus, please do not email or open any emails from firstname.lastname@example.org Please call or use our current VFW email located under "contact" above.
 I am sorry for this inconvenience.

 We now have new hours, including private consultation:

 534 Main Street, Amherst, MA

 Custom picture framing in the Valley for over 25 years.
 Offering conservation matting & framing; dry-mounting up to 40x60", Brace & Mount, Double mats; custom mounting of mixed media objects; Art collection Services for public/private collections; inventory, documentation, facilities review and consultation.

 The Freedom Trails Gallery (TM) provides an opportunity for local and regional artists to exhibit mixed media and other works of art while also collaborating with the local community in developing partnerships that encourage dialogue and support for the arts and humanities.

 Our parent company Archival Matters offers resources and products that address your needs for managing your collection, including museum storage products, display and handling systems.

-Schedule your own printing time for you or your clients high-resolution files/prints: We supply a variety of printing media (paper, watercolor paper, canvas, back-lit film, fabric, etc.) Rent our studio and calibrated monitors and mac-work stations by the hour.
+Schedule your own printing time; we supply a variety of printing media (paper, watercolor paper, canvas, fabric, etc. Rent our calibrated monitors and printing stations by the hour.
 One to one Adobe Photoshop (TM) sessions: reservations required.

 "I believe that (abstract) art not only registers contemporary problems, but projects a desirable future order, unhampered by any secondary meaning...(abstract) art, I thought, creates new types of special relationships, new inventions or forms, new visual laws---basic and simple---as the visual counterpoint to a more purposeful, cooperative human society." ...........Moholy-Nagy 1922